Skip to main content

 Tuesday 23 June

-09:40–10:00: Reframing International Touring in the Light of Environmental Responsibility
+09:42–10:00: Reframing International Touring in the Light of Environmental Responsibility

-With Julie’s Bicycle and In futurum.
+With Julie’s Bicycle and Infuturum.

-Read more here: https://juliesbicycle.org/
+Read more: https://juliesbicycle.org/

-In futurum is a change-oriented agency working with systemic and organisational transformation, with an emphasis on ecology, justice and care.
+Infuturum is a change-oriented agency working with systemic and organisational transformation, with an emphasis on ecology, justice and care.

-Read more here: https://www.infuturum.dk/
+Read more: https://www.infuturum.dk/

-Join Julie’s Bicycle and In futurum for this half-day seminar exploring how touring and cross-border collaboration in the performing arts and music can respond to challenges related to sustainability, justice and accessibility.
-Through keynote presentations, curated conversations and interactive exchanges, we will highlight local needs and structural barriers, while drawing on experiences from previous participants in the International Touring and Environmental Responsibility Programme.
+Join Julie’s Bicycle and Infuturum for this half-day seminar exploring how touring and cross-border collaboration within the performing arts and music can respond to challenges relating to sustainability, justice and accessibility.
+Through keynote presentations, curated conversations and interactive exchanges, we will highlight local needs and structural barriers, while drawing on the experiences of previous participants in the International Touring and Environmental Responsibility Programme.
+The aim is to create a space for shared reflection and practical insight among colleagues.

 12:30–13:15: Lunch